 6.4.1 The Review by the MOE / IIA

-The Reviewers from the MOE / IIA will contact the ILL and schedule a formal meeting, usually at the ILL's relevant operating site.
-The Reviewer will advise the ILL what background material / presentation should be prepared by the ILL for presentation during the visit.
+The Reviewers from the MOE / IIA may contact the ILL and schedule a meeting (not mandatory.
+The Reviewer(s) will advise the ILL what background material / presentation should be prepared by the ILL for presentation during the visit.